marmelab/react-admin/docs/Validation.md

 #### `message`

 A custom message to display when the validation fails.
-Defaults to `ra.validation.unique`.
+Defaults to `Must be unique` (translation key: `ra.validation.unique`).
 It accepts a translation key.
 The [`i18nProvider.translate` function] will be called with the following parameters:
 - `source`: the input name
 - `label`: the translated input label